By Sarah Everhart

 -Learn how to structure what you have learned throughout the webinar series into a customized food safety plan for your farm.

-Register for the webinars today at https://foodsafetyfridays.eventbrite.com!
+Register for the free webinars today at https://foodsafetyfridays.eventbrite.com!
 Registration for each webinar is required.
-For questions about the webinars, contact Sarah Everhart at 410-706-7337.
+Anyone with questions can contact Sarah Everhart at 410-458-2475.